tjzhang1/MS_Connected_Vehicles/README.md

 Before compiling the smartHighway project, I have made some changes to the VEINS project that need to be updated.
 Copy the files in `modified_veins_files/veins/src/veins/modules/mobility/traci/*` to the corresponding `veins-veins-5.2/veins/src/modules/mobility/traci/` directory in your VEINS installation folder.

+Additionally, you will need to generate the `protobuf` header files for the project.
+Navigate to `smartHighway/src/protobuf` and run the command in the `generateProtobufs` file.
+You will need `libprotobuf17` installed to use this command.

 In the OMNeT++ IDE, navigate to smartHighway/simulations/interstate_5_reduced/omnetpp.ini, right-click this file and click Run.
 If everything has been installed correctly, the compilation process should begin and a new window should pop up with a GUI view of the simulation.
 You can exit from this view now, it won't work yet until it establishes connections to the Python scripts described below.

 Then, start the SUMO TRaCI connection service; open another terminal, activate the `pytorch` conda environment, navigate to the modified_veins_files/bin folder and run `./veins_launchd -v`.
+You may need to turn give this file executable permission using `chmod +x veins_launchd`.

+The Python training script uses a script located at `smartHighway/simulations/interstate_5_reduced/run` to load the Veins simulation.
+Before launching the Python script, edit this `run` file to make sure the `cd` destination is to absolute path for the `smartHighway/simulations/interstate_5_reduced/` folder on your machine.
+You may also need to give this file executable permission using `chmod +x run`.

 Next, start the machine learning script, open a terminal, activate the `pytorch` conda environment, and run `python learning.py`.